RsyncProject/rsync/rsync.1.md

     When both sides of the transfer are at least 3.2.0, rsync chooses the first algorithm in the client's list of choices that is also in the server's list of choices.
-Your default order can be customized by setting the environment variable RSYNC_COMPRESS_LIST to a space-separated list of acceptable compression names.
+The default order can be customized by setting the environment variable RSYNC_COMPRESS_LIST to a space-separated list of acceptable compression names.
 If no common compress choice is found, the client exits with an error.
 If the remote rsync is too old to support checksum negotiation, its list is assumed to be "zlib".
+If the environment variable contains a "`&`" character, the string is separated into the client list & server list, either one of which can be empty (giving that side the default list).

     There are some older rsync versions that were configured to reject a `-z` option and require the use of `-zz` because their compression library was